DanielKolsi/chess-solution/README.md

 Boolean logic: e.g. 1 && 2 && 12 (as tie-breaker?)
 Heuristic: a simple combination of rules/heuristics that will follow the 549 model as far as possible...

-1. Maximize own next moves (check as tie-breaker)
+1. Maximize own next moves (check as a tie-breaker)
 2. Min opponent next moves
 3. Secure M1 or mate, Avoid M1
 4. Min opponent next moves, check